Emergence of a non-Fowler-Nordheim-type behavior for a general planar tunneling barrier: General theory for planar emitters

-Our next step is to calculate the current density.
-At a low temperature, the energy distribution of the emitted electron $P(E_{x})$ peaks near the Fermi level over the range of electric fields at which field electron emission occurs.
-So, at a low temperature the field emitted electrons have energies approximately around the Fermi level $E_{x}=E_{F}$.
-We therefore expand the exponent in the transmission coefficient by the first two terms in a power series at the Fermi level $E_{x}=E_{F}$, i.e.,
+It is worth to emphasize that at \textit{zero-temperature}, the NED of the emitted electrons is restricted to the Fermi level over the typical range of electric fields whereupon the field emission occurs.
+In other words, at \textit{zero-temperature}, the emitted electrons are those that have energy around the Fermi energy, i.e., $E_n \approx \mu$.
+Therefore, one can expand the exponent of the transmission coefficient ($G$), in Eq.~(\ref{eq9}), in a power series (Taylor-type) and truncate it in second order at the Fermi level in the following manner,